pandulapeter/wage-counter/README.md

 Work in progress.
 Current priorities:
 - Finalize the UI
+- Modify the way times are displayed to respect the system AM/PM or 24h setting
+- Extract string resources
 - Add @Preview functions for all UI blocks
 - Reduce code duplication in `gradle.kts` files
 - Add more tests